-If you were on reduced contractual pay or no pay due to sickness, or relevant child related leave for any part of the year ending 31 March 2020, then your summary is based upon your assumed pensionable pay for that period.
+If you were on reduced contractual pay or no pay due to sickness, or relevant child related leave for any part of the year ending 31 March 2022, then your summary is based upon your assumed pensionable pay for that period.

-A late retirement increase has been applied to any final salary benefits if you are over age 65 as at 31 March 2020, and to all benefits if you are over your NPA at that date.
+A late retirement increase has been applied to any final salary benefits if you are over age 65 on 31 March 2022, and to all benefits if you are over your NPA at that date.
 The late retirement increase is based upon the factors currently in force, which may be different when you take your benefits.